There is a debate between Disney park enthusiasts. Which resort is best?

-(It’s been a few years since I’ve visited California Adventure, and I hear it has gotten better over the years.
-However, based on my experience, only Soarin’ Over California is worthy of a major mention.)
+(California Adventure is fine.
+However, based on my experience, only Soarin’ is worthy of a major mention.)

 That said, it’s still theme park food.
 It’s produced to be made and eaten quickly for masses of people.
 Of course, some things are better than others.